giovannivignocchi/Asset-Pricing-Portfolio-Decision/README.md

 The business environment, globally, is still difficult and uncertain, as heightened interest rates dampens growth to the point where companies have been downsizing or cost-cutting quite aggressively.
 However, that trend affect some countries better than others as the general trend of outsourcing, which has been amplified by recent cost-cutting efforts, has led to net export growth in India.
 Rates are predicted to increase soon in the US and remain elevated in both India and Europe, therefore we can only expect the business environment to remain the same or worsen in the immediate future.
 Banks in Europe have reported significant tightening on credit standards, credit terms, and loans to firms in Q4 2022, which is expected to continue in Q1 202310.
 India remains focused on anchoring inflation expectations within the Central Bank of India’s acceptable range.
 This will lead to dampened or halted economic growth for a time.
 However, there are good outcomes to look forward to, as higher rates in both Europe and India are expected to lead to bringing inflation back down to ~2% within 2 years11.
 This would help our Europe and India rid themselves of the problem of excessive inflation and thus appease investors’ unease.
 Moreover, the US is now notoriously known for the resilience of its markets.
 Given the economic expectations that we currently have, we are optimistic and believe that the US will have see better growth within the next 5 years.
 As economic growth resumes in 2024 in all 3 regions of interest, or perhaps a year or two later if we are to be pessimistic, the business environment will loosen and allow for our bullish strategy to be supported by resumed company growth.
 In India, due to global warming and the need to safeguard people and cities as much as possible from its effects, there will also likely be greater investment in infrastructure which should temporarily boost the economy.

 # Portfolio Assets
+Our chosen asset classes are stocks and ETFs.
+To simplify our portfolio, we have elected to gain exposure to non-stock assets via ETFs.
+Our portfolio will be composed of:

+**Healthcare:**
+• IUHC (iShares S&P 500 Health Care Sector UCITS ETF)
+• IBB (iShares Biotechnology ETF)
+• LLY – US (Eli Lilly and Co)

+Healthcare is somewhat stable in downturns and has the potential of above average returns when you factor in Biotech.
+Considering the recent pandemic that the world went through, we also believe that there will be increased attention towards health care infrastructure and products.
+Eli Lilly and Co is a drug manufacturing business that is known for its numerous acquisitions, and thus its very diverse product offerings12.
+Its acquisitions strategy has been successful so far as the company’s return on equity has not been lower than 25% since 2018 and lower than 64% since 201913.
+We believe that including Eli Lilly in our portfolio is in our interest since the company seeks to acquire firms that are innovative instead of risking more of their own capital to attempt to innovate themselves, which helps them circumvent the typical healthcare innovation uncertainty.

+**Renewables:**
+• ICLN (iShares Global Clean Energy ETF)

+ICLN focuses on global clean energy, a growing segment of the energy sector that is predicted to grow significantly over the next few years.
+Global renewable electricity capacity is expected to increase over 60% from 2020 by 202614.
+This ETF contains the main players in the segment with the highest growth.
+We believe that this growth will persist due to global interest in clean energy and the increasing attention that is given to Sustainable and Responsible Investing.

+**Tech:**
+• ROBO (Global X Robo Global Robotics and Automation ETF)
+• AAPL (Apple Inc.)
+• MSFT (Miscrosoft Corp)

+ROBO ETF focuses on artificial intelligence, automation, and robotics.
+The first is a booming industry predicted to grow significantly over the next few years15.
+The other two, though they are not the greatest objects of focus in the market, may generate outsized returns in the future as they are one of the catalysts for continued productivity growth and cost-minimization via technological innovation.

+Apple is the biggest company by market capitalization.
+It has a large and very loyal customer base and it continuously innovates.
+Therefore, we believe that including Apple in our portfolio can be to our benefit.

+Microsoft is the largest provider of computer operating systems, it provides the Microsoft Office Suite, and provides a cloud computing platform which helped it earn a commanding market share in the space16.
+Most recently, it also began investing heavily in AI, which is an industry of interest to us and that we seek exposure to.

+**REIT:**
+• STAG (STAG Industrial)

+STAG has a portfolio of industrial properties and warehouses/distributions centres.
+The reasoning behind the choice of this REIT is that we believe they hold properties that generate stable income with low probability of defaulting on payments.
+Additionally, due to REITs distribution policy we can generate passive income that may offset any downturn in the price of the stock.

+**Commodities:**
+• SLV (iShares Silver Trust)

+Silver ETFs should experience an uptrend within the short term as economic uncertainty persists.
+Since gold and silver prices are inversely correlated with market uptrends, exposure to silver will help us hedge against longer-than-expected economic uncertainty and downturns.

+**Consumer Discretionary:**
+• RMS – FR (Hermes International SCA)

+Hermes, a luxury brand, tends to have strong price performance even during recessions.
+Luxury brands typically perform well regardless of economic conditions thanks to inelastic demand.
+The stock’s performance over time has been extremely reliable, and we have some faith that the brand will be able to continue generating high levels of returns thanks to the popularity of the brand and customer loyalty.

+**Index:**
+• INDA (iShares MSCI India ETF)

+This ETF provides country-wide exposure to the Indian market.
+As mentioned beforehand, the country’s economy is expected to growth significantly and consistently over the next 5 years.
+Additionally, as supported by Arcano Research and Professor Ignacio de la Torre of IE Business School, India has the potential to become the 3rd biggest economy in the next 5 years.
+18

+Our goal with this choice of assets is to take advantage of a likely bull market over the next 5 years by picking the blue chip and resilient stocks, while accounting for possible bad surprises.
+As this portfolio is resilient to adverse conditions and diversified, we believe that it can generate above average returns.